-- Specific call for the use of archived materials using specific retrospective approaches - Enlargement and sustainability of RENEB
+- Improvement of the access to infrastructures - Re-use of archived materials using specific retrospective approaches - Enlargement and sustainability of RENEB including intercomparison exercises - Favor open access to radiation research data within STORE

 8. Research priorities

 The purpose of the MELODI Association is to integrate national and European activities in the field of low dose and low dose-rate radiation research, to define priority scientific goals and to implement research.
 The Strategic Research Agenda of MELODI identifies these priority goals and the specific resources, infrastructures and training capabilities needed to further develop low-dose risk research.